-Implantable cardioverter-defibrillators (ICDs), which monitor heart rhythm and deliver electrical shocks when needed to control abnormal, rapid heartbeats, including those that cause the heart to stop.
-They can also function as pacemakers.
+- Implantable cardioverter-defibrillators (ICD).
+An ICD monitors your heart rhythm and delivers electrical shocks when needed to control abnormal, rapid heartbeats, including those that cause the heart to stop.
+An ICD can also function as a pacemaker.

-Left ventricular assist devices (LVADs), which are mechanical devices implanted into the abdomen or chest and attached to a weakened heart to help it pump.
+- Left ventricular assist devices (LVAD).
+This mechanical device is implanted into the abdomen or chest and attached to a weakened heart to help it pump.
+An LVAD may be used as a long- or short-term therapy for people waiting for a heart transplant.
 They usually are considered after less invasive approaches are unsuccessful.

-You may be a candidate for a heart transplant if medications and other treatments are no longer effective.
+Your doctor may recommend a heart transplant if medications and other treatments for dilated cardiomyopathy no longer work for you.

 Lifestyle and home remedies